 What we do have in the UK are early intervention services, something many countries do not have but to succeed it seems likely that the Open Dialogue approach will need to be adapted.
 However, there is enthusiasm and passion for change.

 Kent A new Peer-supported Open Dialogue service started taking referrals on February 1st 2017, managed by Yasmin Ishaq and Dr James Osborne.
 They are already reporting a reduction in hospital admissions and use of medication.
 For more information please email firstname.lastname@example.org

 Leeds – aspire EIS ran a small trial in 2014 called Early Network Response (ENR), an overview of which Val wrote about in Context Click here to view

-London – Dr Russell Razzaque, associate medical director for NE London Foundation Trust (NELFT) is developing an Open Dialogue randomised controlled trial involving several trusts with Professor Steve Pilling as the lead researcher.
-NELFT in collaboration with London South Bank University (LSBU) run a one year graduate and post graduate certificate course in Peer-supported Open Dialogue, Social Network and Relationship Skills (POD).
+London – Dr Russell Razzaque, associate medical director for NE London Foundation Trust (NELFT) is running an Open Dialogue randomised controlled trial involving several trusts with Professor Steve Pilling as the lead researcher.
+NELFT in collaboration with London South Bank University (LSBU) run a one year graduate and post graduate certificate course in Peer-supported Open Dialogue, Social Network and Relational Skills (POD).
 Mark Hopfenbeck has written about the training Click here to view .
-The course has been accredited by AFT as a foundation level training in family therapy.
+The course has been accredited by AFT (Click here for more information) as a foundation level training in family therapy.

 More information can be found at http://apopendialogue.org/ Watch this space for more news about these exciting developments.